PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 A few of PlasmaPy's files are written using `Markdown
 <https://www.markdownguide.org/>`_, such as README files and licenses
 from other packages.
-Markdown is simpler but more limited than ReST.
+Markdown is simpler but more limited than reST.
 Markdown files end with `.md`.
 Posts on GitHub are written in `GitHub Flavored Markdown <https://github.github.com/gfm/>`_.
 The following code block contains a few common examples of Markdown